What is underwater rugby?

-Strong swimmers and recreational free divers have a starting advantage.
-Learning to 'free dive', clear a snorkel, and time breathing is usually the biggest obstacle for new players.
+Strong swimmers, fin-swimmers and free-divers have a starting advantage.
+Learning to free dive with a snorkel and use fins with proper technique are the largest obstacles for competent swimmers.
 Playing a sport in truly three dimensions can be disorienting for some people.
 We find it takes a couple months on average to overcome these initial hurdles.
 Beyond the basics there are many skills required to perform at a high level; speed, strength, downtime, ball handling, teamwork and strategy.
 As with many pursuits, mastery can take a lifetime.

 I'm not a great swimmer, can I still play?

 New players should be able to swim 250 yards (10 laps of a standard length pool) unassisted, before joining us.
 Being comfortable in the water is important to excel at the sport.

 Is it competitive?